subamanis/mezura/README.md

 ## Performance
 The performance of the program will scale with the available logical cores (threads) of the machine.
-The default behaviour, if the '--threads' command is not specified, is to detect the available threads of the machine and choose accordingly how many producers and consumers it will spawn, so by default the program will run close to maximum performance.
+The default behaviour, if the '--threads' command is not specified, is to detect the available threads of the machine and choose automatically how many producers and consumers it will spawn, so by default the program will run close to maximum performance.
 You can try to manually tweek the number of threads and the producer to consumer ratio though.

 The performance will also vary depending on how deep and wide the directory structure is, how big the code files are, the ratio of relevant to irrelevant files,